alokkesari/Icoboard/README.md

 * Running *automa.sh*, apart from synthesis and implementation runs as mentioned above, generates the RTL schematic pdf file in the project directory.

+* Example projects are also provided in the Icoboard repository.
+They can be run using the above mentioned procedures.
+Make sure that the project name and the module name that you're typing when prompted are same as that given in the example projects.

 > *Contact ARK for doubts, queries, suggestions, etc., at arkesari@iith.ac.in or alok.kesari@yahoo.co.in.*